Polymer/old-docs-site/app/1.0/start/toolbox/add-elements.md

 ---
 title: Step 3.
-Add some elements
+Add an element
 subtitle: "Build an app with App Toolbox"
 ---